mharen/mharen.github.io/blog/2010/2010-11-arduino-day-4-fun-with-sound.md

 <h4>Next Steps</h4>

-<p>I’m thinking it’d be neat to add some LEDs for each tone or add buttons so sounds can be driven (like a keyboard).
-I might get into that tomorrow.</p>
+I’m thinking it’d be neat to add some LEDs for each tone or add buttons so sounds can be driven (like a keyboard).
+I might get into that tomorrow.

 ---